AldenCedric/My-Settings/README.md

 5. <a href="https://github.com/vscode-icons/vscode-icons" target="_blank">VSCode Icons :</a> Icons for Visual Studio Code (files icons).

+6. <a href="https://github.com/kufii/CodeSnap" target="_blank">CodeSnap :</a> Extension for Taking a Neat screenshots on your code in VSCode

 ## My Live Code Result Extensions

 1. <a href="https://github.com/ritwickdey/vscode-live-server" target="_blank">Live Server :</a> Launch a development local Server with live reload feature for static & dynamic pages.